Municue

 Miscellaneous

-#C1Request for a Certificate of Eligibility granting a 10-year, 100% tax exemption on land and improvements at 725 Lowell Street in the Junius Historic District, conditioned on an estimated $530,000 in rehabilitation expenditures.
+#C1Application for a Certificate of Eligibility granting a 10-year, 100% property tax exemption on land and improvements at 725 Lowell Street in the Junius Historic District, conditioned on approval of an estimated $530,000 in rehabilitation expenditures.
 Staff recommends approval.

-#C2Request for a Certificate of Eligibility granting a 10-year, 100% tax exemption on land and improvements at 722 Nesbitt Drive in the Junius Historic District, conditioned on an estimated $164,965 in rehabilitation expenditures.
+#C2Application for a Certificate of Eligibility granting a 10-year, 100% property tax exemption on land and improvements at 722 Nesbitt Drive in the Junius Historic District, conditioned on approval of an estimated $164,965 in rehabilitation expenditures.
 Staff recommends approval.

-#CR4A courtesy review of plans to construct a new main residential building and detached two-car garage on a vacant interior lot at 3919 Waldron Avenue in the Queen City Neighborhood predesignation moratorium area; the task force is supportive but offered several design comments.
+#CR4Courtesy review (no binding action required) for a proposed new residential building and detached two-car garage on a vacant interior lot at 3919 Waldron Avenue in the Queen City Neighborhood predesignation moratorium area, with task force design comments recommending changes to dormers, driveway, porch columns, and foundation.

-#D5Request for a Certificate of Appropriateness to replace an existing limestone fence with a new metal fence at 10260 Strait Lane in the Jackson Residence Historic District; staff recommends conditional approval while the task force recommends denial without prejudice.
+#D5Request for a Certificate of Appropriateness to replace an existing limestone fence with a new 8.5-foot metal fence at 10260 Strait Lane in the Jackson Residence Historic District; staff recommends conditional approval while the Task Force recommends denial.

-#D6A Certificate of Appropriateness application for 702 Ross Avenue in the West End Historic District seeks approval to install programmable string lights around the top perimeter of the main building.
-Staff recommends conditional approval, while the Historic Preservation Task Force recommends denial without prejudice citing insufficient information.
+#D6A Certificate of Appropriateness application (COA-26-000136) to install programmable string lights around the top perimeter of the main building at 702 Ross Avenue in the West End Historic District.
+Staff recommends approval with conditions; the Historic Preservation Task Force recommends denial without prejudice due to insufficient information.

-#D7A Certificate of Appropriateness application to paint a mural on the west side of a brick structure at 1310 W. Davis Street in the Winnetka Heights Historic District; both staff and the task force recommend denial without prejudice, though the task force acknowledges the cultural significance of murals in Oak Cliff.
+#D7A Certificate of Appropriateness request to paint a mural on the west side of a brick building at 1310 W. Davis Street in the Winnetka Heights Historic District; both staff and the task force recommend denial without prejudice, citing incompatibility with the district's character.

-#D8A Predesignation Certificate of Appropriateness (COA-26-000162) to construct a new residential building and detached two-car garage on a vacant corner lot at 3500 Latimer Street in the Queen City historic predesignation moratorium area.
-Staff recommends approval with six design conditions; the task force offered non-supportive comments, noting the design lacks key Tudor Revival architectural features.
+#D8A Predesignation Certificate of Appropriateness request to construct a new residential building and detached two-car garage on a vacant corner lot at 3500 Latimer Street in the Queen City predesignation moratorium area; staff recommends conditional approval with architectural requirements, while the task force is non-supportive citing insufficient Tudor Revival styling.

-#D10Request for a Landmark Commission hearing to consider initiating historic overlay district designation for the Queen City Neighborhood, a subdistrict within Planned Development District No. 595, generally bounded by State Highway 310, Warren Avenue, Malcolm X Boulevard, and Eugene Street.
+#D10A Landmark Commission authorized hearing to consider re-initiating the historic designation procedure for the Queen City Neighborhood in Council District 7, which would establish a historic overlay district within Planned Development District No. 595, generally bounded by State Highway 310, Warren Avenue, Malcolm X Boulevard, and Eugene Street.

-#D11Request for a Landmark Commission authorized hearing to initiate the historic designation procedure for McShann Estates, a proposed historic overlay district along McShann Road between Montfort Drive and Preston Road in Council District 13.
+#D11Request for a Landmark Commission authorized hearing to initiate historic designation procedures establishing a historic overlay district for McShann Estates, covering properties along McShann Road between Montfort Drive and Preston Road.

-#M12Review of the National Register Nomination form for 8777 N. Stemmons Freeway (Mary Kay Cosmetics building) in Council District 6, requested at the behest of the Texas Historical Commission.
+#M12Review of the National Register of Historic Places nomination form for the Mary Kay Cosmetics building at 8777 N. Stemmons Freeway, requested at the behest of the Texas Historical Commission; the property is owned by 8787 RICCHI LLC.

 Municue is in beta